 Despite entering the season with completely unproven options at point guard and just one solid but undersized option in the post, Mike Brey once again had the next man up ready and Notre Dame again excelled in ACC play.
 The team did suffer a disappointing second round loss to West Virginia, but depending on matchups the Irish could have just as easily have made another Elite 8.
 Brey does lose two longtime contributors, but he's replaced more talented pairs each of the last two years.

 The next man up at point guard was Matt Farrell, who looked like a completely different player than the one that played sparingly until the end of his sophomore year.
 Farrell (14.1 ppg., 5.4 apg., 42.0% 3pt.) improved his conditioning and ran the offense with confidence and aggression throughout the season; his leadership at both ends of the floor will become even more important as the team gets younger on the perimeter.
 Sophomore Temple Gibbs is the most likely candidate to replace Steve Vasturia in the backcourt.
 Gibbs seemed to hit a wall in February, averaging 3.6 points per game and hitting just one of his last 15 three pointers after averaging 5.6 points on 42.1% 3pt. to start the season.
 Still, he took good care of the basketball as the backup point guard and is certainly capable of shooting behind the arc.
 Junior Rex Pflueger will fill one of the forward spots; he hasn't looked to score very often to this point, but he shot the ball very well when he did as a sophomore and could score more as an athletic 6-6 player with a strong jumper (39.7% 3pt).
 Pflueger usually concentrates more on the defensive end, where he spends most of his time locking down the opponents best scorer; it was his move to the starting lineup that helped end a streak of five losses in six games and spurred the team to an 8-2 finish in the ACC.
 Freshman D.J.
 Harvey could eventually start, although Brey doesn’t usually play freshmen for big minutes and Harvey struggled with shot selection at times in high school.
 Still, Harvey is an athletic, 6-6 top 50 prospect that is an aggressive and capable scorer who would help Bonzi Colson on the boards.
-Due to the limited number of perimeter options, redshirt freshman Nikola Djogo will need to step into the rotation as well and will likely compete with Harvey for a starting spot.
+Due to the limited number of perimeter options, redshirt freshman Nikola Djogo could see time in the rotation as well.
 At 6-7, Djogo is a capable shooter and passer that should allow the team to remain efficient offensively and could also help with rebounding.